 Phone company Verizon Communications Inc. will challenge Netflix and start a video streaming service this year with Redbox and its DVD rental kiosks.

-Verizon and Coinstar Inc., Redbox's parent company, said Monday that the service will be national and available to non-Verizon customers as well.
-It adds another dimension to Verizon's quest to become a force in home entertainment, and it looks set to compete to some extent with the cable-TV services it already sells.
+Verizon and Coinstar Inc., Redbox's parent, said Monday that the service will be national and available to non-Verizon customers as well.
+It adds another dimension to Verizon's quest to become a force in U.S. home entertainment, and it looks set to compete to some extent with the cable-TV services it already sells.

 Unlike competing services from Amazon.com Inc. and Wal-Mart Stores Inc., the new service will combine Internet delivery of movies with DVDs, the way Netflix does.
 Dish Network Corp. also offers a similar bundle through its Blockbuster subsidiary.

-Getting an extensive library of streaming content to rival Netflix's 20,000-plus titles will be expensive.
+Getting an extensive library of streaming content to rival Netflix's will be expensive, though.
 The rising cost for streaming rights is the main reason that Netflix raised its U.S. prices by as much as 60 percent last year in a move that triggered a customer backlash.
 At the end of 2011, Netflix had video licensing commitments totaling $3.9 billion worldwide over the next several years.

 Verizon's own FiOS business is relatively small, with 4.2 million subscribers, making it the seventh-largest provider of TV signals to U.S. homes.
 Meanwhile, its landline phone business is shrinking, so it needs other avenues for growth.
 Its wireless arm is growing, but it owns only 55 percent of that venture.
 (Vodafone Group PLC of Britain owns the rest.)

-Netflix, which is based in Los Gatos, Calif., ended last year with 24.4 million U.S. subscribers.
+Netflix, which is based in Los Gatos, California, ended last year with 24.4 million U.S. subscribers.
 About 8.4 million of those customers pay for Internet streaming and Netflix's DVD-by-mail rental service.